 For retaliation claims against government agencies, the employee must show the behavior would not have occurred “but for” the protected activity.
 This means if the court decides that the materially adverse behavior had no causal connection to the employee’s act of filing a discrimination claim against her company, or other protected activity, the case may fail in court.

 For private retaliation claims, courts have ruled that a claim cannot prevail unless an employee can show the protected activity was at least a motivating factor in causing the employer’s adverse action.
 This slightly broader standard means that if an employee can’t prove that the protected activity played at least a motivating role in the adverse action of the employer, the claim of retaliation cannot prevail.

 When an employee files a charge of retaliation with the EEOC, it’s important that he or she knows the process that will follow.
 Reviewing the information on the EEOC website can give employees an excellent perspective on the way a charge filed against an employer will unfold.
 Discussing the process with your attorney is also a great way to stay abreast of the requirement deadlines and steps that an EEOC charge will take once filed.

 Though not every sexual harassment claim will lead to retaliation from an employer, it’s wise to expect that some behavior in violation of federal or state guidelines may occur.
 Equipped with the right information and a strong legal team, an employee can handle the retaliation and even succeed in filing a successful claim of retaliation.

 Keep in mind the most important basis for retaliation is that discrimination has occurred and an employer is behaving in a negative way in direct reaction it.
-Also, seek out the careful guidance of an experienced employment rights attorney for the very best results in any sexual harassment or retaliation claim.
+Also, seek out the careful guidance of an experienced sexual harassment attorney for the very best results in any sexual harassment or retaliation claim.